 The following article appeared in https://www.goodtherapy.org/blog/how-to-manage-stress-stay-positive-while-unemployed-0714165

 1. Share what you are going through with the people in your life.
 Bottling up your emotions turns you into a shaken soda can.
-You can keep the emotions suppressed for a long time, but eventually, you will explode, and all those bottled up emotions will come pouring out.
+You can keep the emotions suppressed for a long time, but eventually, you will explode, and all those bottled-up emotions will come pouring out.
 If you have some bad news or major upset, tell people close to you about it and how you feel.

 3. Practice self-care.
 Make a list of small activities that you can do once a day that you enjoy.
 It doesn’t have to cost money.
-Read a book from the library, go for a walk, a bicycle ride, a swim, watch a movie, visit a friend for coffee or bake something.
+Read a book from the library, go for a walk, a bicycle ride, swim, watch a movie, visit a friend for coffee, or bake something.

 5. Allow yourself time to heal and adapt.
 Don’t expect an overnight miracle.
 Feeling better takes time.
 Keep your expectations realistic.
-Understand that depression is an illness and it takes time to adapt your lifestyle, for the medicine to work and for you to resume your activities as before.
+Understand that depression is an illness, and it takes time to adapt your lifestyle, for the medicine to work, and for you to resume your activities as before.

 9. Separate planning from doing.
-Being unemployment creates a situation where many people feel they will do anything out of desperation.
-It can cause the person to become tangled up in making lists and plans without following through on anything.
+Being unemployed creates a situation where many people feel they will do anything out of desperation.
+It can cause the person to become tangled up in making lists and plans without following anything.
 Plan today (preferably every evening) what you will do tomorrow.
 Write it down.
-It keeps you focused and cross it off the list when you completed the task.
+It keeps you focused and crosses it off the list when you completed the task.
 Taking time to reflect can increase your chances of learning from your experiences.
 At the end of each day, look at your list and cross off the things you’ve accomplished.
 Try writing down what you feel proud of accomplishing that day.

 10. Keep a regular sleep/wake schedule.
-Don’t just sleep till you wake up (which can be 11h00), because you have nothing better to do.
-When you have a whole day to yourself it can seem like you have all the time in the world, but this time goes by quickly, and before you know it a year has passed.
+Don’t just sleep till you wake up (which can be 11h00) because you have nothing better to do.
+When you have a whole day to yourself, it can seem like you have all the time in the world, but this time goes by quickly, and before you know it, a year has passed.
 Going to bed and waking up at the same time every day can help you stay productive and will also regulate your mood.
 Set an alarm Monday through Friday.
-Having a plan will help you to make the best of each day and it fights depression.
-One of the best rules to get going for persons who really struggle to get out of bed, is to wake up, stand up and make your bed neatly.
+Having a plan will help you to make the best of each day, and it fights depression.
+One of the best rules to get going for persons who really struggle to get out of bed is to wake up, stand up and make your bed neatly.
 Then you are ready to start the day.

 Feeling Ashamed of Being Unemployed?